dancy0824/meps_summary_tables_v3/hc_tables/README.md

 * **dictionaries.R**: Dictionaries specific to the app
 * **run_merge**: R code to compare and combine tables generated in R/SAS/Stata folders for different statistics, years
 * **TABLES.Rdata**: Rdata file containing master summary table for app

-The [shared](shared) folder contains the following components used by all the apps:
-* **r/sas/stata**: R/SAS/Stata code for loading FYC files, loading and combining Event files, defining demographic subgroups (e.g. age, race, sex,...), and defining survey design (if applicable).
-Also contains shared functions.
-* **app_global.R**: formatting functions and Shiny 508 functions, built specifically web accessibility and compatibility with the [18F U.S. Web Design Standards](https://standards.usa.gov/)
-* **app_notes.R**: Abbreviations and dictionaries used in the 'Notes' section of the app (e.g. description of insurance categories)
-* **app_preamble.R**: Loads libraries and codes needed for each app
-* **puf_transfer.R**: Downloads MEPS Public Use Files (PUFs) from the web and stores them as SAS transfer files (.ssp) (not shown on GitHub)